atmire/HAL6/README.md

 # Acknowledgements <a name="Acknowledgements"></a>

-The HAL patch has been supported and funded by the University of Bordeaux (www.u-bordeaux.com) within the framework IdEx Bordeaux n° ANR 10-IDEX-03-02, and developed by Atmire (https://www.atmire.com/).
+The HAL patch has been supported and funded by the University of Lille (https://www.univ-lille.fr/) and the University of Bordeaux (www.u-bordeaux.com) within the framework IdEx Bordeaux n° ANR 10-IDEX-03-02, and developed by Atmire (https://www.atmire.com/).

 # Features <a name="Features"></a>